Counting subsidized housing units in MA

 • It excludes mobile housing vouchers, although people with mobile vouchers might use the database to find units and use their vouchers in income restricted units.

-The term “rent based on income” means that the rent will be set at 30% of the eligible household’s actual income.
+The term “rent based on income” means that the rent will be set at some manageable amount, generally not in excess of 30% of the eligible household’s actual income.
 “Fixed below market” means that the unit’s rent is set at a fixed low level, usually 30% of the unit’s income eligibility threshold, but will not vary by the actual income of the household and so could exceed 30% of the household’s income if the household’s income is materially below the unit’s income eligibility threshold.
 The legal income eligibility threshold is a household income maximum, not a minimum, although owners of “fixed below market” units may also impose a minimum income as well, because like any landlord, they want tenants who can pay the rent.

 The Navigator team collected, analyzed, and deduped every available agency list of affordable housing units, including the following: